letStayFoolish/stick-to-it-next/README.md

 2. **View Products:**

-    - By clicking on a category, users are redirected to `categories/:id` where they can see all products within that category.
+    - By clicking on a category, users are redirected to `categories/[slug]` where they can see all products within that category.

 3. **Add Products:**

-    - Users add products to their list by clicking the "Add" button next to each product.
+    - Users add products to their list by clicking the "Cart" button next to each product.
-    - Upon clicking "Add", options for adjusting the quantity, the unit of measure (UOM), and an increase/decrease button are displayed.
+    - Upon clicking "Add", options for adjusting the quantity, and an increase/decrease button are displayed.
-    - After selecting the desired quantity and UOM, users confirm their choice by clicking the green check mark to add items to their shopping list.
+    - After selecting the desired quantity.
+    - Users can add product(s) to list of favorites by clicking the like button (empty heart icon -> full-filled heart icon)

 4. **Manage Shopping List:**

     - The List Page displays all items users have added.
-Here, users can modify quantities, change the UOM, mark items as checked, delete products, or clear the entire list.
+Here, users can modify quantities, mark items as checked, delete products, or clear the entire list.
+    - Also, users can write own notes (additional stuff)

 5. **User Registration and Login:**
     - To add or manage items in the shopping list, users must register or log in.